A Fantasy Author's Adventures in Fiction & Life

 Goodbye Twitter, Hello Mastodon & Blue Sky

 Perhaps a pressing author ethical dilemma for many authors of late has been the demise of Twitter.
 Twitter’s #WritingCommunity was my first social media home as a writer.
-Privately I was on Facebook (which I’ve never liked).
+Privately I was on Facebook (which I’ve never liked.
+2025 update: and have now deleted, including my Insta).
 On Twitter I found a space to network with, befriend, learn from and help my fellow writers.
 It grew beyond that.
 When I identified as both queer and neurodiverse, I saw great overlap between the writing community and those communities.

 Twitter was a space where I could listen to voices I’d never heard before.
 Among them were, black people in America, BIPOC the world over, people with chronic illness, mental illness, neurodiverse and gender diverse people.
 It was a fabulous space for both professional growth as an author and personal growth as a person.
 Then Musk bought it.